 - Devastated is Devo

 - Definitely is Defo

 - Garbage man or truck is Garbo

 - Even the nation itself Australia is Straya

 Ok I could go on… but you get the idea.

-So when I met my Aussie boyo when I was 23, I was at times totally at a loss to his lingo.
+So when I met my Aussie when I was 23, I was at times totally lost by the lingo.

-I vividly remember sending him a text, that my friend Becka and I, spent ages over, and Damo responded ‘no worries’.
+I vividly remember sending him a text, that my friend Becka and I, spent ages over, and Damo responded ‘no worries’, and nothing else.
 Nowadays this is a well known and used phrase in the U.K, but back in 2002 it was unheard of (and texting was new too)!
 Becka and I must have discussed what this could possibly mean for a good 30 minutes!

 As Damo turned 40 last weekend, I have been reminiscing of times gone by.
 How lucky I was to meet my lovely husband.
 He drives me mad at times, but more often, makes me giggle, shares my love of travel, food, music and fashion.
 Loves to Spa with me and drink wine with me.
 Cuddles me even though ‘it’s not his thing’.